Header (association football): England

 In 2020, the Football Association (FA) provided guidance that advised coaches against practicing headers in practice for children aged 11 and under.
 They also advised coaches to introduce light heading practice for children playing in U-12 to U-16.
 They even made recommendations for professional football, advising only 10 high-force headers in practice per week.

 In July 2022, the FA announced they received approval from the International Football Association Board (IFAB) to trial the removal of deliberate heading in matches for those playing U-12 and under.
 The trial will run for the 2022–23 season and will be coordinated with the County FA network, leagues, clubs, and schools.
 If successful, the FA will then apply to IFAB for a law change.
 If approved, deliberate heading will be banned in matches at the U-12 level and below starting in the 2023–24 season.

+France

+In December 2025, the French Football Federation (FFF) introduced guidelines limiting heading among youth players.
+The guidelines prohibit heading practice for players in the U6–U9 age groups and limit heading training for U10–U17 players to a maximum of 15 minutes per session.
+The FFF said the measures were intended to provide a progressive and precautionary approach to teaching heading.